phreda4/phreda4.github.io/doc/3-vectors.md

 ## Where draw

 The coordinates of the sprites are calculated with the center in xc,yc and w and h for width and height, this variables control the position and scale of the draw.
-There are many words for controling this like POS or DIM or QDIM, this only set this variables.
+There are many words for controling this like `POS` or `DIM` or `QDIM`, this only set this variables.

 Another word of sprite drawing use the coordinates with a rotation and simply make turn the draw.
 Another use 3d perspective calculation and then the sprite is in 3d too!